Benefits of Putting Away the Screens for Your Marriage

 Get close with your partner and snuggle if you both want.
 This doesn’t mean your partner will want to have more sex with you, but it could help improve your relationship.
 There are more opportunities to improve your connection with your partner when you put away your phone.

-Our partner can easily become frustrated when we are distracted on our phones and not interacting with them.
-Devices can keep us from hearing and understanding our partner.
+Our partners can easily become frustrated when we are distracted by our phones and not interacting with them.
+Devices can keep us from hearing and understanding our partners.